Field service regulations for not quick-firing mountain artillery

 The servants (прислуга) of the mountain artillery piece are :

-one gun sergeant (фейерверкер) as leader,
+one gun sergeant (фейерверкер) as head,

 one ammunition sergeant,

-six gunners, one more than the field artillery :
+seven gunners, one more than the field artillery :

 No. 1 with a bag for ordinary fuzes and the ignition cord for primers;